MarcusKLY/ENGG1340-Group-Project/README.md

 ## Gameplay
 In this text-based role-playing game, player uses their keyboard and mouse to control their character, making different decisions to influence the outcome and trajectory of the story.
-Clear instructions will be given at every stage throughout the entire gameplay.
+Clear instructions on what to do will be given at every stage throughout the entire game.

 ### Mini Games
 - 2 mini games are included.
-Players may have to pass one or both of the games to unveil latter chapters, depending on the trajectory.
+Player may have to pass one or both of the games to unveil latter chapters, depending on the trajectory.
 - In the Password checkpoint, the first mini game "wordle", a classic word guessing game would be implemented to prompt the player for password input.
-Player would be given the password length and number of allowed trials, both vary with the difficulty chosen at the beginning of the game.
+Player would be given the password length and number of trials allowed, both vary with the difficulty chosen at the beginning of the game.
 - The other mini game is the classic Tic-Tac-Toe but with our twist.
 Like Wordle, versions of distinct levels of difficulty were made.
 Under "Hard" mode, the game becomes very challenging due to the state-of-the-art AI algorithms embedded.
 Try to defeat it!

 ### Combat
 In each turn-based battle, player can choose different actions: punch, kick, block, dodge or use items.
 Each action offers different merits and risks against different opponent actions.
-Considering what action the opponent will take and choosing wisely what action to take within a tight time limit could be challenging.
+Considering what action the opponent will take and choosing wisely what action to take within a tight time limit can be challenging.

 ## Coding Features

 ### Generation of Random Game Sets and Events

-- Numerous C++ standard libraries are used to ensure a high level of randomness, considering that computer fails to generate genuine random numbers on its own.
+- Numerous C++ standard libraries are used to build the `rand()` function, which is a random number generator, to ensure a high level of randomness, considering that computer fails to generate genuine random numbers on its own.
-- In each battle, attack damage(p_atk,e_atk) is a random integer within a specific range; enemy has random action(e_action) and random dialogue with player in each round.
+- In each battle, attack damage(`p_atk` & `e_atk`) is a random integer within a specific range; enemy has random action(`e_action`) and random dialogue with player in each round.
-- Password is randomly chosen from answer.txt for each game.
+- Password is randomly chosen from `answer.txt` for each game.

 ### Data Structures For Storing Game Status

-- Inside the `PlayerInfo`, player-specific information will be stored, including:
+- Inside `PlayerInfo`, player-specific information will be stored, including:
   - `user_name`, in the form of a string
   - `difficulty`, in the form of a string
   - `hp`(Health Point), in form of integer